 The Mandina Lodges at Makasutu Forest offer unique and striking accommodation, situated on a mangrove-clothed tributary of the River Gambia in the heart of the African bush and provide an upmarket experience in the wilderness.

 There are nine lodges, maintaining an exclusive yet slightly rustic feel, all built to a high standard, largely from local materials, and are extremely impressive and comfortable.
 As you would expect in this rural setting they come equipped with fewer practicalities than mainstream hotels, however we believe this simply adds to the charm of the lodges and offers an authentic bush experience.
 There are three styles of lodge – the enormous Jungle lodges with private roof terrace are set back from the river close to the restaurant/bar and pool area, whilst the popular river lodges are either floating or on stilts.
 Winter 2013 saw the introduction of the thatched Mangrove Lodge which enjoys a large terrace and is located beyond the jungle lodges on a small inlet nestled in the mangroves.
-Each lodge has a private but roofless bathroom and composting toilet (except the Jungle and Mangrove lodges which are flushing).
+Each lodge has a private but roofless bathroom along with flushing toilet in Jungle and Mangrove lodges and composting toilet in Floating/Stilted lodges (these are inspired by Swedish log cabins and are of a very acceptable standard).
 The impressive Stilted Lodge is on two floors with separate bedroom, outside deck and lounge area on the lower level plus upstairs day room.
 Fans are employed instead of electricity sapping air-conditioning and, following substantial investment, solar power is now used most of the time.

 Situated just 45 minutes from the coastal resorts on a tributary of the River Gambia, the 1000 acre Makasutu Cultural Forest is the result of 20 years’ hard work by two Englishmen who were inspired by the beauty of the area and motivated to return and build unique accommodation.
 James English sadly passed away in 2011, however Lawrence Williams continues to have a big presence at Mandina (along with his much-loved pet dogs and cats!) and is well known to our many repeat guests, and we are delighted that James' former wife, Linda, has decided to make Mandina her home and the property continues to benefit from her 'woman's touch'!